 You Need To Be Financially Prepared for Solo Traveling

 You may think this sounds quite obvious, and it should be, but apparently it is not obvious to everyone.
 Would you believe me if I told you that I have seen foreigners living on the streets of foreign countries?
 Well, it’s absolutely true – I have seen this multiple times in multiple countries.

-I have traveled extensively through some of the Southeast Asian countries and I have seen foreigners sleeping on the streets within the cities of these Asian countries.
 I’ve never stopped to ask the stories of any of these individuals, but I can only assume that it was either related to some type of drug that they should not have been using and it got out of control, or, they simply weren’t aware of proper budgeting practices which caused them to run out of money too soon.

 Either way, it’s important to be aware of potential pitfalls.
 It is important that you have access to more funds than what you think you may need.
 I can guarantee there will be things that pop up during your trip that you won’t expect – and these things will cost you extra money.

 It would be a terrible idea if you only bring the amount of money you need in order to break even at the end of your trip.
 Please do yourself a favor and plan on giving yourself access to at least 20% more income than you think you will need, as a cushion.
 Running out of money and sleeping on the street in a foreign country is not my idea of a good time.
 Learn how to Travel Cheaper & Longer.

 First Time As A Guided Solo Travel Traveler